aurasphere/gomorra-sql/README.md

 If you want to contribute to this project, just fork this repo and submit a pull request with your changes.
 Improvements are always appreciated!

 ## Project status
-This project is considered completed and won't be developed further unless I get any specific requests.
+This project is considered completed and won't be developed further.

 ## Contacts
 You can contact me using my account e-mail or opening an issue on this repo.
 I'll try to reply ASAP.